 - Test coverage: The percentage of all possible combinations of input factors in an experimental test.

-- Treatments: In an experiment, the various factor levels that describe how an experiment is to be carried out.
+- Treatments: In an experiment, the various factor levels describe how an experiment is to be carried out.
 A pH level of 3 and a temperature level of 37° Celsius describe an experimental treatment.

 Choosing an experimental design depends on the objectives of the experiment and the number of factors to be investigated.
 Some experimental design objectives are: